jeroentvb/windsurf-stats/README.md

 I started this project because I used to save my windsurf session data in an excel file, but I figured it would be easier to use a web interface and visualize the statistics in a nice way.
 And so this project was born.

+The application is functional but misses some features/options I would like to build/include.
+It also has a few bugs.

 ## Table of contents
 * [What it does](#what-it-does)
 * [Usage](#usage)